daveWid/cactus/README.md

 }
 ```

-### Entity
+## Entity

-An entity is a representation of a database row as ane object.
+An entity is a representation of each data row as an object.
 All validation
-should be contained within the entity.
+and data normalization should be contained within the entity.

 Below is a sample entity class for our user.